digitalinteraction/poster-vote-frontend/README.md

 automatically format code whenever code is commited.
 This means that code that is pushed to the repo is always formatted to a consistent standard.

-You can manually run the formatter with `npm run prettier` if you want.
+You can manually run the formatter with `npm run format` if you want.

 Prettier is slightly configured in [.prettierrc.yml](/.prettierrc.yml) and also ignores files using [.prettierignore](/.prettierignore).